Continuous-flow intersection

 A continuous flow intersection in West Valley City, Utah showing the layout and normal traffic flow in the southwest portion of the intersection.

-A continuous flow intersection (CFI), also called a crossover displaced left-turn (XDL or DLT), is an alternative design for an at-grade road junction.
-Vehicles attempting to turn across the opposing direction of traffic (left in right-hand drive jurisdictions; right in left-hand drive jurisdictions) cross before they enter the intersection.
+A continuous flow intersection (or CFI), also called a crossover displaced left-turn (XDL or DLT), is an alternative design for an at-grade road junction.
+Vehicles attempting to turn across the opposing direction of traffic (left in countries with right-hand traffic; right in those with left-hand traffic) cross before they enter the intersection.
 No left turn signal in the intersection is then necessary.
-Instead, vehicles traveling in both directions can proceed, including through vehicles and those turning right or left, when a generic traffic signal/stop sign permits.
+Instead, vehicles traveling in both directions can proceed, including through vehicles and those turning right or left, when a generic traffic signal or stop sign permits.

 Its design also is promoted as part of the Federal Highway Administration's Every Day Counts initiative which started in 2011.

 History

-A fly-over designed CFI interchange (separated grade) was invented by Francisco Mier.
-An intersection (at-grade) variant followed.
+Francisco Mier filed in 1987 and received in 1991 U.S. Patent № 5049000 for a fly-over CFI interchange for roads of different grade..
+An at-grade intersection version followed.
 Over 40 have been implemented since 2000.
-Mier patented his design and required a fee to obtain a license to the design.
+Mier required a licensure fee for users of the design.
 The patent expired in the United States on 15 October 2003.

-This general configuration has appeared in different versions in various places, with the implementation of channelization in the United States since the 1950s, such as the Telegraph Road section of U.S. Route 24 in Michigan at Plymouth Road in Redford Charter Township, Michigan.
+This general configuration has appeared in different versions in various places, with the implementation of channelization in the United States since the 1950s, such as the Telegraph Road section of U.S. Route 24 in Michigan at Plymouth Road in Redford Charter Township, Michigan. which was removed in 2019.